YZCUS/web_crawler_in_domain/README.md

   - Exceptions from worker futures are surfaced and logged without crashing the crawl

 - Logging
-  - Each processed URL logs: timestamp, content size (if HTML), depth, final URL, and HTTP status
+  - Each processed URL is logged immediately through the injected logger with status, depth, size, and final URL
-  - A background loop drains an internal deque and writes to `log_<seed>.txt`
+  - `logging.handlers.RotatingFileHandler` is used per seed list for optional size-based rotation

 ### Configuration Knobs (inside `webcrawler.py`)
 - `max_depth`: maximum exploration depth (default 100)